DENT5402 Integrated Dental Practice 1

 - Students are able to consolidate their knowledge of comprehensive care and clinical competencies through quasi-independent practice under limited supervision in metropolitan Dental Health Services Clinics and the Oral Health Centre of Western Australia (OHCWA).

-- Typically this unit is assessed in the following ways: (1) portfolio; (2) case presentation; and (3) clinic (25% clinical marking and 5% patient management).
+- Typically this unit is assessed in the following ways: (1) portfolio; (2) case presentation; and (3) clinic.
 Further information is available in the unit outline.

 Supplementary assessment is available for students currently enrolled in the unit who obtain a mark of 45 to 49 overall and a mark of at least 45 in any Failed Component(s).